 Pressure Balance Valves in Homes and Apartments

-A pressure balance shower valve can provide even temperature to a tub or shower valve despite fluctuations that may occur from other water usage in the home or building.
+A pressure balance shower valve can provide even temperature to a tub or shower valve despite fluctuations that may occur from another water usage in the home or building.
 Having a pressure balance valve is even more important if you live in an apartment or condo where water is shared by several units.

 Shower valves that are not pressure balanced can be dangerous due to the threat of scalding water, especially for homes with little children.
-Most building codes pressure require balance valves, but if your home or apartment is older, it may be time to install a new shower valve to make the shower safer and more comfortable.
+Most building codes pressure requires balance valves, but if your home or apartment is older, it may be time to install a new shower valve to make the shower safer and more comfortable.

 How a Pressure Balance Valve Works